-Recent successes in assisting with the expansion of existing and attracting new industries in the City have led to an increasing demand for electricity.
-Realizing that the most cost-effective strategy for meeting this energy demand growth is to financially encourage demand reduction, the CIP earmarks \$5,000,000 to the Demand Side Management program (page 67).
-This program provides incentives to our electric customers to encourage a reduction in their consumption by installing more efficient equipment.
-To date, it is estimated that this program has reduced demand on our electric system by 15 megawatts, thereby delaying the need to invest in the very costly expansion of our electric production capacity.
+Recent successes in attracting new and assisting with the expansion of existing industries in the City have led to an ever increasing demand for electricity.
+Realizing that the more cost-effective strategy for meeting this challenge is to financially encourage demand reduction, the CIP earmarks \$5,000,000 to the Demand Side Management program (page 67).
+This program provides incentives to our electric customers to encourage a reduction in their consumption by installing higher efficient equipment.
+To date, it is estimated that this program has reduced demand on our electric system by 15 megawatts, thereby delaying the need to invest in the very costly expansion of our electric capacity.